njrhodes/ODA/README.md

     #>   1  5 20
     #> ESS = 100*(((80+80)/2)-50)/(100-50) = 60

-In this example the hypothetical ODA model classifiying disease which used SBP but ignored sex-based differences yielded an effect strength for sensitivity (ESS) of 32, a moderate effect.\[2\] On the other hand, the hypothetical ODA model that classified disease based on gender (M/F) *a priori* had an ESS of 60, a relatively strong effect.\[2\] The gender-based model yielded a nearly two-fold increase in predicitive accuracy *vs*.
+In this example the hypothetical ODA model classifiying disease which used SBP but ignored sex-based differences yielded an effect strength for sensitivity (ESS) of 32, a moderate effect.\[2\] On the other hand, the hypothetical ODA model that classified disease based on sex (M/F) *a priori* had an ESS of 60, a relatively strong effect.\[2\] The sex-based model yielded a nearly two-fold increase in predicitive accuracy *vs*.
 SBP alone.
-The difference between these models in predicitve capacity should prompt additional investigative aims and might lead an investigator to suspect that a failure to disaggregate SBP according to gender (M/F) has resulted in paradoxical confounding vis-a-vis Simpson's paradox.\[2,4\]
+The difference between these models in predicitve capacity should prompt additional investigative aims and might lead an investigator to suspect that a failure to disaggregate SBP according to sex (M/F) has resulted in paradoxical confounding vis-a-vis Simpson's paradox.\[2,4\]

 How is the most accurate possible model for a given attribute and sample identified?
 ------------------------------------------------------------------------------------